 Amazon evidently realized this.
 The Show 2018 doesn’t just have different speaker placement: It has two 2-inch speakers, a passive bass radiator, and Dolby processing.
 The difference is really significant.
 The Echo 2018’s speakers do not embarrass, and the added clarity is ideal for everything from catching up on a football game to filling your house party with music.

 In other words, if you like music or watching video on your Show, the 2018 model is an easy recommendation.

 Pricing and availability

 On a final note, the Show 2 has a number of additional buying options compared to the original Show.
-You can choose to purchase it with Ring Video Doorbell Pro, with a free smart bulb, or with a Wyze Cam, which may be good bundling options if you want to expand your smart home into other areas.
+You can choose to purchase it with other smart home gadgets like a Ring Video Doorbell Pro or a free smart bulb, which may be good bundling options if you want to expand your smart home into other areas.